antonio-marasescu/the-stc-repository/iac/docker/docker.md

 ### Images

-An Image is an lightweight, standalone and immutable blueprint for creating the container, containing the application code, dependencies and configuration for the executable package.
+An **Image** is a lightweight, standalone and immutable blueprint for creating the container, containing the application code, dependencies and configuration for the executable package.
 They have a layered structure, with each layer representing a change (e.g.: adding files or installing software).

 ### Volumes

-A Volume is a mechanism of persisting data generated and used by the containers.
+A **Volume** is a mechanism of persisting data generated and used by the containers.
 They exist outside the container's file system and are managed by Docker.

 ### Network

-A Network in Docker is feature that allows container to communicate with each other and external systems, providing isolated, configurable and secure connectivity for container in Docker.
+A **Network** in Docker is feature that allows container to communicate with each other and external systems, providing isolated, configurable and secure connectivity for container in Docker.

 The following types exist:
 - Bridge (Default): containers on the same bridge network can communicate via their container name